zackharley/gcloud-datastore/README.md

 });
 ```
 ### removeNext(callback)
+A function used to the next query from the queue, based on the FIFO model.
+This function acts in a similar manner to the `getNext` function, but removes the next query from the queue as well as retrieving it.
+__Parameters__
+* `callback(error, queries)` - A callback that returns any errors that occured while trying to retrieve and remove the next query stored in the queue or `null`, and the next query in the queue (or null if there were errors).

 **Note** that while this function does take a callback function, the operations it performs are *synchronous*, so the callback is not always necessary.